frogologist/frogologist.github.io/collections/_kb/customizing-language-strings-moodle-totara.md

 Moodle and Totara Learn support a range of languages in the form of language packs; see the documentation for [Moodle](https://docs.moodle.org/35/en/Language_settings) and [Totara](https://help.totaralearning.com/display/TL12/Site+Languages) respectively.
 Within a given language pack you can customize the wording and terminology so that the Learning Management System (LMS) reflects your organization's culture and feels more familiar to your learners and other users.

-This article collates general advice about modifying language strings where the organization has a requirement to change the standard LMS wording or terminology.
-It is no substitute for the product documentation cited above.
+This article collates general advice about modifying language strings from standard LMS wording and terminology.
+It's no substitute for the product documentation cited above.

 ## Before you begin